The many classical faces of quantum structures: Introduction

 The Kadison--Singer result says that this procedure indeed works in the discrete case.
 Let $H$ be a Hilbert space of countable dimension.
 Then $B(H)$ has a discrete maximal commutative subalgebra $\ell^\infty(\mathbb{N})$ consisting of operators that are diagonal in a fixed basis.
 The precise result is that a pure state of $\ell^\infty(\mathbb{N})$ extends \emph{uniquely} to a pure state of $B(H)$.
-Thus (the state of) a quantum system is characterized by what we can learn about it from experiments, giving a positive outlook on Bohr's doctrine of classical concepts.
+Thus, (the state of) a quantum system is characterized by what we can learn about it from experiments, giving a positive outlook on Bohr's doctrine of classical concepts.

-\subsection{The Kochen--Specker theorem}
+\subsection{The Kochen--Specker Theorem}

 Nevertheless, Bohr's doctrine of classical concepts should be interpreted carefully.
 It does not say that collections of states of each classical subsystem assemble to a state of the quantum system.
 That is ruled out by the Kochen--Specker theorem.
-In physical terms: local deterministic hidden variables are impossible; one cannot assign definite values to all observables of a quantum system in a noncontextual way, \textit{i.e.}\ giving coherent states on classical subsystems.
-In mathematical terms: Gelfand duality does not extend to noncommutative algebras via $\cC(A)$; this will be discussed in more detail in Section~\ref{sec:kochenspecker}.
+In physical terms, local deterministic hidden variables are impossible; one cannot assign definite values to all observables of a quantum system in a noncontextual way, i.e., giving coherent states on classical subsystems.
+In mathematical terms, Gelfand duality does not extend to noncommutative algebras via $\cC(A)$; this will be discussed in more detail in Section~\ref{sec:kochenspecker}.
 More precisely, the zero map is the only function $\M_n(\C) \to C(X)$ that restricts to homomorphisms $C \to C(X)$ for each $C \in \cC(\M_n(\C))$ when $n \geq 3$.
+That is, there is no way to assign measurement outcomes in $\R^m$ to all possible positive operator valued measures on an $n$-level system with $m$ outcomes in a consistent way.
 This extends to more general noncommutative $A$ that do not contain a subalgebra $\M_2(\C)$.
 See~\cite{kochenspecker:hiddenvariables,redei:quantumlogic,butterfieldisham:kochenspecker}.

-\subsection{Overview of this article}
+\subsection{Overview of This Article}